Yashwant176/Youtube-Clone/README.md

 # Youtube-Clone
-Its just a normal clone of Youtube using HTML and CSS.
+It's just a normal clone of Youtube using HTML and CSS.